MicrosoftDocs/dynamics-365-customer-engagement/ce/project-service/overview.md

 easily enter and track project time and expenses either on mobile or using a web browser.

 ## Get help with app version 3.x
-Looking for resources to help you plan your implementation?
+Looking for resources to help plan your implementation?
 Check out these downloadable guides.

  [Project planning and tracking guide](../project-service/implementation-guides/project-planning-tracking.md)